SenseNet/sn-resources/docs/gitflow/gitflow.md

 # SN Gitflows

 Branches
-* *master*: permanent branch for releases and production environments
+* *master*: permanent branch for production environments
 * *develop*: permanent branch for aggregating feature branches
 * *feature*: temporary branch for features and bugfixes
-* *staging*: temporary branch for creating near production QA environment with released backend
+* *staging*: temporary branch for each release, used for creating near production QA environment with released backend
 * *hotfix*: temporary branch for urgent and high importance fixes

 ## Feature flow